Gluteal Abscesses & Their Causes

 More Information About A Gluteal Abscess?

 We are here to help you.
-If you have a gluteal abscess and would like some more advice, please call us free on 0800 234 3300 (or from a mobile 01761 490883) or complete an Online Enquiry and let us explain your rights and options.
+If you have a gluteal abscess and would like some more advice, we urge you to call us free on 0800 234 3300 (or from a mobile 01761 490883) or complete an Online Enquiry and let us explain your rights and options.

 "Before we contacted you we had no real idea that we had grounds for a medical negligence claim but after speaking to you if became clear that Wendy was indeed treated poorly.
 Chris took the time to explain what was happening and kept us to speed.
 Our deepest gratitude to you all and Chris in particular."